lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 > Servers MUST use the 200 response code for successful responses.

-> Clients MAY attempt to send HTTP requests using TLS 1.2 {{TLS}} or later, although servers are not required to support TLS.
-If TLS is supported by an implementation, then the implementation MUST follow the recommendations in {{BCP195}}.
+> Clients MAY attempt to send certification requests using HTTPS {{HTTP}}, although servers are not required to support TLS/QUIC but a secure channel might be available regardless depending on the HTTP version implemented [HTTP/1.1][HTTP/2][HTTP/3].
+If TLS is used by the HTTP version, then the implementation MUST follow the recommendations in {{BCP195}}.

 > Servers MUST NOT assume client support for any type of HTTP authentication such as cookies, Basic authentication, or Digest